PGS-dev/framapp-angular-1.5/README.md

 2. Run `$ npm install` to install dependencies.<br />
    *At this point you can run `$ npm run dev` to see the example app at `http://localhost`.*

-## License

-This project is licensed under the MIT license, Copyright (c) 2016 PGS Soft S.A.
-For more information see `LICENSE.md`.

 ## Features

 <dl>